Elon Musk's SpaceX Starship booster explodes at launch site during ground test

 Space.com explained the Starship system includes the Super Heavy and a 50m tall upper-stage spacecraft called Starship.

-According to the SpaceX website, Starship is "a fully reusable transportation system designed to carry both crew and cargo to Earth orbit, the Moon, Mars and beyond".
+According to the SpaceX website, Starship is "a fully reusable transportation system designed to carry both crew and cargo to Earth orbit, the moon, Mars and beyond".

 There is speculation that the explosion will hold up the landmark orbital test flight.